Intro to Designer Pro Concepts and Dos & Don'ts Follow

 Font sizes and spacing - We recommend using REM or EM as your unit of size instead of pixels.
 REM and EM are actually ratios of pixels and thus more mobile responsive.

-“Moving” elements - Increasing and and decreasing margin or padding is the safest way to push an element closer or farther away from the edge of a block, container, or another element.
+“Moving” elements - Increasing and decreasing padding is the safest way to push an element closer or farther away from the edge of a block, container, or another element.

 For those looking to reduce scrolling, for example, killing excess margin and padding is the way to do it.